spacetelescope/acstools/doc/source/calacs.rst

 =================

 This functionality is provided to simulate the CTE effects associated with readout of the WFC detectors.
-It is not part of the standard CALACS pipeline.
+It is not involved in standard data calibration with the CALACS pipeline.

 .. automodapi:: acstools.acscteforwardmodel
     :no-heading: